RegovNetlify/kib-article-admin-dashboard/src/pages/2021-12-06-press-release-kenanga-investors-kicks-off-2020-with-first-klci-l-i-etf-listing-1.md

 ---
 templateKey: article-post
 author: "-"
-title: "Press Release: MARC affirms IMR-2 rating on KIB and KIIB for 4th consecutive year"
+title: MARC affirms IMR-2 rating on KIB and KIIB for 4th consecutive year
 date: 24, February, 2020
 description: "Kenanga Investors Berhad (KIB) and Kenanga Islamic Investors Berhad (KIIB) have been affirmed investment manager ratings (IMR) of IMR-2 by